Environmental anxiety doesn’t usually feel dramatic.

 “What can I maintain calmly for years?”

-You are not morally responsible for solving planetary-scale systems.
+You are not responsible for solving planetary-scale systems.

-You are responsible for your integrity within your sphere.
+You are responsible for your integrity within your own life.

 Resilience includes: